SAFER: Probing Safety in Reward Models with Sparse Autoencoder: Safety Features captured by SAFER

 \subsection{Negative Features}

 Negative features represent model behaviors that are associated with safety concerns or ethical risks.
 As illustrated in the cases below, negative features include outputs containing disrespectful language, guidance on harmful or illegal activities, or the reinforcement of stereotypes.
-These examples help to identify and analyze unsafe or inappropriate responses that the system should avoid. \begin{prompt}{Feature 8102: disrespectful language} \textbf{ Explanation:}
+These examples help to identify and analyze unsafe or inappropriate responses that the system should avoid.